A Moon Shaped Pool: Recording

 The strings and choir sections were arranged by Jonny Greenwood and performed by the London Contemporary Orchestra, with Hugh Brunt as conductor.
 The orchestra had previously worked with Greenwood on his score for the 2012 film The Master.
 The strings were recorded at RAK Studios in London.
 For "Burn the Witch", the players used guitar plectrums rather than bows, creating a percussive effect.
 Yorke described "Daydreaming", finished early in the La Fabrique sessions, as a breakthrough for the album.
 Greenwood had the cellists detune their cellos, creating a "growling" sound.
 Additional string and choir parts were recorded but cut.

-Godrich's father died on the day of the recording of the strings for "Burn the Witch".
-According to Godrich, "I literally left him on a fucking table in my house and went and recorded.
-And it was a very, very emotional day for me.
-He was a string player as well so it was one of those things where it felt like he would want me to go and just do this."
-The special edition of the album is dedicated to Vic Godrich and the drum technician Scott Johnson, who died in the 2012 stage collapse before Radiohead's scheduled show in Downsview Park, Toronto.
-Yorke's ex-wife, Rachel Owen, died of cancer several months after the album was released.
-Yorke told Rolling Stone: "There was a lot of difficult stuff going on at the time, and it was a tough time for us as people.
-It was a miracle that that record got made at all."

 Work was interrupted by the recording of "Spectre", commissioned for the 2015 James Bond film.
 The film producers rejected the song as "too dark".
 Godrich said: "That fucking James Bond movie threw us a massive curveball.
 It was a real waste of energy ...
 In terms of making A Moon Shaped Pool it caused a stop right when we were in the middle of it."
 In December 2015, at the United Nations Climate Change Conference in Paris, Yorke performed three Moon Shaped Pool songs: "The Numbers" (then known as "Silent Spring"), "Present Tense" and "Desert Island Disk".
 On Christmas Day, Radiohead released "Spectre" on the audio streaming site SoundCloud.
 Jonny Greenwood estimated that 80% of the album was recorded in two weeks.
 After Radiohead finished work in France, Godrich edited and mixed the album in London.

+The special edition of A Moon Shaped Pool is dedicated to Godrich's father, Vic Godrich, who died on the day of the recording of the strings for "Burn the Witch", and the drum technician Scott Johnson, who died in the 2012 stage collapse before Radiohead's scheduled show in Downsview Park, Toronto.
+Yorke's ex-wife, Rachel Owen, died of cancer several months after the album was released.
+Yorke told Rolling Stone: "There was a lot of difficult stuff going on at the time, and it was a tough time for us as people.
+It was a miracle that that record got made at all."
+O'Brien said in 2026: "[It] was so fucking awful to make!
+The tale of that record is so fucking dark.
+It casts a long shadow."